House of Tudor: Family connections and the Wars of the Roses

-Henry Tudor, the future Henry VII, spent his childhood at Raglan Castle, the home of William Herbert, Earl of Pembroke, a leading Yorkist.
-Following the murder of Henry VI and death of his son, Edward, in 1471, Henry became the person upon whom the Lancastrian cause rested.
+Henry Tudor, the future Henry VII, spent his childhood at Raglan Castle, the home of Lord Herbert, a leading Yorkist.
+Following the murder of Henry VI and death of his son, Edward, at the Battle of Tewkesbury in 1471, Henry became the person upon whom the Lancastrian cause rested.
 Concerned for his young nephew's life, Jasper Tudor took Henry to Brittany for safety.

 Lady Margaret remained in England and remarried, living quietly while advancing the Lancastrian (and her son's) cause.
 Capitalizing on the growing unpopularity of Richard III (King of England from 1483), she was able to forge an alliance with discontented Yorkists in support of her son.
-Two years after Richard III was crowned, Henry and Jasper sailed from the mouth of the Seine to the Milford Haven Waterway and defeated Richard III at the Battle of Bosworth Field (22 August 1485).
+Two years after Richard III was crowned, Henry and Jasper sailed from the mouth of the Seine to the Milford Haven Waterway and defeated Richard III at the Battle of Bosworth Field on 22 August 1485.
 Upon this victory, Henry Tudor proclaimed himself King Henry VII.

+History

 Henry VII

 Upon becoming king in 1485, Henry VII moved rapidly to secure his hold on the throne.
-On 18 January 1486 at Westminster, he honoured a pledge made three years earlier and married Elizabeth of York (daughter of King Edward IV).
+On 18 January 1486, at Westminster Abbey, he honoured a pledge made three years earlier and married Elizabeth of York, daughter of King Edward IV.
 They were third cousins, as both were great-great-grandchildren of John of Gaunt.
 The marriage unified the warring houses of Lancaster and York and gave the couple's children a strong claim to the throne.
-The unification of the two houses through this marriage is symbolized by the heraldic emblem of the Tudor rose, a combination of the white rose of York and the red rose of Lancaster.
+The unification of the two houses through this marriage is symbolised by the heraldic emblem of the Tudor rose, a combination of the white rose of York and the red rose of Lancaster.

-Henry VII and Elizabeth of York had several children, four of whom survived infancy:
+Henry VII and Elizabeth of York had seven children, four of whom survived early childhood: